Bhupendra-7/notes-api-drf/README.md

 6. Run the development server
    python manage.py runserver

+Filtering Notes by Priority
+Authenticated users can filter their notes by priority using query parameters:
+Example: GET /api/notes/?priority=high
+Unauthenticated users get all notes regardless of the priority filter.

 Testing
 You can use Postman or similar API clients to test the endpoints.
 Remember to include the token in the Authorization header for protected routes:
 Authorization: Token your_token_here